Assyrian continuity: Post-imperial Assyria in modern Assyriology

-Individuals with Assyrian names are attested at multiple sites in Babylonia during the Neo-Babylonian Empire, including Babylon, Nippur, Uruk, Sippar, Dilbat and Borsippa.
+Individuals with Assyrian names are attested at multiple sites in Assyria and Babylonia during the Neo-Babylonian Empire, including Babylon, Nippur, Uruk, Sippar, Dilbat and Borsippa.
 The Assyrians in Uruk apparently continued to exist as a community until the reign of the Achaemenid king Cambyses II (r.
 530–522 BC) and were closely linked to a local cult dedicated to Ashur.
-Individuals with clearly Assyrian names are also known from the rule of the Achaemenid Empire, sometimes in high levels of government.
+Many individuals with clearly Assyrian names are also known from the rule of the Achaemenid Empire, sometimes in high levels of government.
 A prominent example is Pan-Ashur-lumur, who served as the secretary of Cambyses II.
-The temple dedicated to Ashur in Assur was rebuilt by local Assyrians in the reign of Cyrus the Great.
+Distinctively Assyrian names are also found in Aramaic and Greek throughout cities like Hatra, Assur, Dura-Europos and Palmyra, among other regions in the late antique period.
+Although the Assyrians no longer spoke Akkadian, they continued using traditions from Assyria's imperial period, with certain name forms surviving well into the Christian period and being attested in Syriac onomastica.
+In the former Assyrian territory, memories survived as tangible ruins of the past, providing later Assyrian generations who inhabited the land the means to connect themselves to an ancient past that they preserved, while Assyrian religious traditions also continued to endure even though Akkadian was forgotten.
+The temple dedicated to Ashur in Assur was rebuilt by local Assyrians in the reign of Cyrus the Great and Assyria also survived in exile within Babylonia, particularly within Uruk, owing to certain religious and cultural traditions surviving.
+The Assyrian region during this period appears to have prosperous, with multiple cities in the Assyrian satrapy being mentioned in Aramaic documents presumably as administrative centers.
+Assyria's rural conditions also appear to have been flourishing, with the countryside bearing abundant provisions for passing armies, and local Assyrians supplying livestock tribute to the Achaemenid kings, as depicted in reliefs.